 Academies were started in 2000 to alter the fortunes of failing schools that disproportionately served students from some of the nation’s poorest communities.
-This is the second in a series of reports that analyses their effectiveness at helping the most disadvantaged pupils, focussing particularly on sponsored academy chains.
+Written by Merryn Hutchings, Becky Francis, and Philip Kirby, this is the second in a series of reports that analyses their effectiveness at helping the most disadvantaged pupils, focusing particularly on sponsored academy chains.

 - The Department for Education (DfE) should expand its pool of school improvement providers beyond academy sponsors, including developing new school-led trusts and federations, particularly if it is to address the growing focus on coasting schools.